 3. Avoid including examples or explanations from the passage in your summary.
 This will lengthen your response for no reason.

 4. NEVER include your opinion or thoughts in your summary.
 Always go with the information given in the passage.
 For instance, if the passage says computer viruses are good, go with it.
 Don’t let your knowledge, that computer viruses are bad, override the given information.

 5. Manage your time effectively for summary questions.
 Spend no more than 2 minutes to read and understand the main idea of the passage.
 Write your summary within 4 – 5 minutes.
 The remaining 3 – 4 minutes should be spent to check your work.

 8. Structure your essay properly.
-This will not only give you more scores towards the Written Discourse criterion, but will also save your time.
+This will not only give you more scores towards the Written Discourse criterion but will also save you time.
 The following method is what I recommend:

 9. Improve your vocabulary.
 You can do this by reading.
 Read whatever you can get your hands on.
 It can be newspaper articles, novels, biographies or anything.
 Even school students can write essays using simple words.
 There should be some differences between them and a PTE test taker.

 10. Finally, be very careful with typos.
-Since PTE – A is a computer based test, any typographic error will be taken as spelling error by the computer.
-You can also practice typing beforehand, so that your typing speed improves and you can complete the task on time with accuracy.
+Since PTE – A is a computer-based test, any typographic error will be taken as a spelling error by the computer.
+You can also practice typing beforehand so that your typing speed improves and you can complete the task on time with accuracy.